VamKon/AzureNotes/AzureDev.md

 ## Azure Event Hub
 * Big data pipeline - facilitates capture, retention and replay of telemetry and event stream data.
 At least once delivery
+* Data sent to even hub can be transformed and stored by using any real-time analytics provider or `batching/storage` adapters.

 ## Azure Service Bus
 * Messages - transactions, ordering, duplicate detection and instantaneous consistency